Welcome to today's edition of the Rush 24-7 podcast.

 You know, we made the Dick Clark blooper show the other night with a clip from this very show.

-Yes, it's true, ladies and gentlemen, and I'd like you to see it if you missed it the first time.
+And I'd like you to see it if you missed it the first time.

-Here's Rush Limbaugh, his latest opponent.
+Here's Rush Limbaugh and his latest opponent.

 There's a fly flying around in here, Dick.

-Oh man, it's a huge mama.
+Oh, man, it's a huge mama.

 You see it?